Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints: Methods

 \subsection{Overall Optimization Objective}

 {l_{te}} Our loss function is made up of a novel temporal reconstruction term and four spatial reconstruction terms \cite{Godard2017},\cite{Greene2020}.
-Error regression for the following losses allow the network to correctly predict a target image temporally and spatially during training in order to infer depth, pose, and camera intrinsics from a monocular image sequence at test time.
-The temporal reconstruction term of the loss function is designated $\lnew$, and the spatial reconstruction terms are composed of a photoconsistency loss, $l_p$, a left-right consistency loss $l_{lr}$, and a disparity smoothness loss $l_r$:
+Error regression for the following losses allows the network to correctly predict a target image temporally and spatially during training in order to infer depth, pose, and camera intrinsics from a monocular image sequence at test time.
+The temporal reconstruction term of the loss function is implicitly defined where $\lnew (I^{l,t}, I^{l,t'}) \rightarrow \hat{I}^{l,t}$, and the spatial reconstruction terms are composed of a photoconsistency loss, $l_p$, a left-right consistency loss $l_{lr}$, and a disparity smoothness loss $l_r$,

-where $I$ is the original image and $\hat{I}$ is the reprojected image, and individual losses are weighted by $\lambda_{l}$ with subscript $l$ corresponding to the loss function being weighted.
+The argument $I$ in the loss function is the original image and $\hat{I}$ is the reprojected image, and individual losses are weighted by $\lambda$ labeled with corresponding subscripts.